CoralHydro2k/ch2kSeawater_Database/README.md

 - Opening an Issue for bugs, data problems, or feature requests.
 There is a template available for bugs and issues.

 - Starting a Discussion to share example code, ask questions, or learn from others.
+Have a look at the discussion page for information on how to share information!

 The authors are happy to assist and engage with contributors.